cheyer/bookmark/README.md

-#Auth-Example
+#Bookmarks
-Auth-Example is a passport-local implementation with session management, user registration and user login.
-It uses MongoDB with mongoose.
+Bookmarks is a bookmarking app where users can add, update, remove and search their bookmarks.
+Built with passport and mongoose.